-The Financial Aid Office awards need-based aid, which means that it is contingent on the results of the FAFSA and the WWCFAA.
+The Financial Aid Office awards need-based aid, which means that it is contingent on the results of the FAFSA.
 Your award will consist of the Federal Direct Loan (either Subsidized, Unsubsidized, or a combination of both) and work earnings (Federal Work-Study, Federal Work College, or Institutional).
-In addition, depending on need, you may be eligible for WWC institutional need-based scholarship money, Federal grant funds, or state aid programs.
+In addition, depending on need, you may be eligible for WWC institutional need-based Grant, federal grant funds, and/or state aid programs.

 WWC students are eligible to participate in North Carolina, Pennsylvania, Rhode Island, or Vermont state grant programs depending upon residency, eligibility, and having met the state's FAFSA application deadline.

 The Financial Aid Office will discuss this award and any resulting questions with the student and parent(s) whose tax information is disclosed on the FAFSA.
 The award will be discussed with other parties only after receiving written permission from the student and the custodial parent(s).
 The custodial parent is that biological or step-parent whose asset/income information has been reported on the FAFSA.

 In order to accept your financial aid, you will need to sign and return the Direct Loan Response Form to the Financial Aid Office.
 Any outstanding forms or documents can be viewed on Campus Web under the Forms tab.